日本語 English

 Initiatives Aimed at Advancing New Fundamental Safety Measures

 We defined three issues and seven strategies for new fundamental safety measures, which are incorporated into specific measures at the Head Office, Works, and domestic subsidiaries and affiliates.
-In fiscal 2023 as well, in addition to the existing dialogue between Head Office management and Works, we will continue to carry out education, safety culture assessment, and advanced risk assessment (RA), work style reform for Works, foster young employees, promote women's activities, and develop autonomous career measures, while expanding the scope of these measures to our affiliates and to the entire Group.
+In fiscal 2024 as well, in addition to the existing dialogue between Head Office management and Works, we continued to implement initiatives such as education, safety culture assessment, and advanced risk assessment (RA), work style reform for Works, development of young employees, empowerment of women, and self-reliant career support measures, while expanding the scope of these measures to our affiliates and to the entire Group.

 "Issues and Strategies" for New Fundamental Safety Measures